 Your journey through the legal process

-Not everyone is aware of how the process of engaging lawyers for a pre- or post-nuptial agreement works, so we’ve provided an overview below to give you some peace of mind:
+Not everyone is aware of how the process of engaging pre- or postnuptial lawyers works, so we’ve provided an overview below to give you some peace of mind:

-- Once you’ve submitted a contact form via the enquire now panel to the right of this page or by using the button below, you’ll be assigned to a member of our team.
+Once you’ve submitted a contact form using the button below, you’ll be assigned to a member of our team.

-- You’ll then receive a free 20-minute consultation within 24 hours via Zoom or telephone to discuss the issues you’re facing.
+You’ll then receive a free 15-minute consultation within 24 hours via video chat or telephone to discuss the issues you’re facing.

 Family guides | Helping you through